What is Shopify?

 On the Shopify Advanced package, you can also get third-party shipping rates calculated at the checkout from your chosen shipping partner.

 All Shopify stores get access to the following reporting and analytics:

 - Product Reports

 - Traffic Sources

 - Day, Week and Monthly Reports

 The Shopify Standard and Advanced packages also include advanced reporting, with the Advanced package including a custom report builder for more detailed analytics.

 As you can see, Shopify comes with a good selection of features as standard but it doesn’t stop there!

-This is because Shopify have created their very own app store and what makes this different from many other hosted platforms is that they have allowed third-party developers to create and sell apps through their app store and this has created a huge selection, over 3,000 the last time I checked!
+This is because Shopify has created its very own app store and what makes this different from many other hosted platforms is that they have allowed third-party developers to create and sell apps through their app store and this has created a huge selection, over 3,000 the last time we checked!